AaronDavidSchneider/chemcomp_wiki/doc/source/File-Structure/Config-File.rst

     R_pla:                        50      # Planetesimal radius in km
     rho_pla:                      1       # density of a single planetesimal (g/cm^3) = 1000 kg/m^3
     stirring:                     1.0e-4  # planetesimal
-    efficiency:                   0.00    # Outdated, should be 0 to ensure 0 planetesimal accretion
+    efficiency:                   0.00    # Set the efficiency of planetesimal formation
+    pla_method:                   MPIA    # can be 'MPIA' or 'Drazkowska' in order to use the formation prescription of Lenz2019 or Drazkowska2017

   # modelling parameters
   defaults: